AsifAli011/US_Debt_Project_Excel_Tableau/README.md

 Data Preparation:

-first prepare data according to the project objective
+First prepare data according to the project objective

 1) What was the yearly Debt Percentage increase for year compared to the previous year?